platformsh/template-builder/templates/python3/files/README.md

 </a>
 </p>

 This template provides the most basic configuration for running a custom Python 3.7 project.
-It launches a Python application directly rather than using a runner.
+It includes the `platformshconfig` package and demonstrates using it to connect to MariaDB and Redis.
+It can be used to build a very rudimentary application but is intended primarily as a documentation reference.
+The application starts as a bare Python process with no separate runner.

 Python is a general purpose scripting language often used in web development.

 ## Services

 * Python 3.7.
+* MariaDB 10.2
+* Redis 5.0

 ## Customizations